Conservation Volunteer Projects in Nepal

 - Endangered Species - we place a strong emphasis on researching threatened and endangered species.
 Nepal is home to some of the rarest and most elusive animals on the planet and we have already caught images of leopards, bears and civets on our cameras.

-- Nepal is home to 867 species of bird, a staggering 8% of the world’s total and we are committed to researching these species.
-35 of these species are globally threatened and we use different surveying techniques to study them.
+- Bird Surveys - Nepal is home to 867 species of bird, a staggering 8% of the world’s total and we are committed to researching these species.
+35 of these species are globally threatened and we use the MacKinnon List to identify species for our surveys.
 To date we have identified over 200 species in the area and have published research papers on rare species such as the Pied Thrush.

 - Butterfly Project - Lepidotera (butterflies and moths) are the second most diverse group of insects, and hence animals, on the planet and we are committed to researching them.
 We are currently creating an inventory of species and studying which are resident and which migratory to the area around Ghandruk

-- Herpetology Study - whilst a mountain area the Annapurna area is home to 40 species of reptile and 23 species of amphibian.
-Using pitfall traps, night walks and opportunistic encounters we are compiling a list for the area around Ghandruk and researching which habitats suit which species.
+- Herpetology Study - a mountain area the Annapurna area is home to 40 species of reptile and 23 species of amphibian.
+Through night walks and opportunistic encounters we are compiling a list for the area around Ghandruk and researching which habitats suit which species.

-- Rubbish collection – this activity is important in the area.
-With the help of the local community, we often clean the river, forest and the village.
-This activity teaches the locals about the importance of recycling rubbish (glasses, plastic bottles) and the harmful effect of pollution in natural habitats.
+- Rubbish collection – we plan to launch this important activity in the future, and help clean the river, forest and the village.
+We also hope to teach the locals about the importance of recycling rubbish (glasses, plastic bottles) and the harmful effect of pollution in natural habitats.

 - Conservation education – running workshops and events in the community.
 This work often depends on your interests and length of stay.
 On certain occasions we also arrange anti-poaching education in the village.